kjunh972/loex/README.md

 ## 🔍 Auto-Detection

-Loex automatically detects common project types and suggests appropriate commands when using the `wizard` command.
+Loex automatically detects common project types and suggests appropriate commands when using the `detect` or `wizard` commands.

-**💡 Important**: Run the wizard command from your project's root directory to enable auto-detection.
+**💡 Important**: Run the command from your project's root directory to enable auto-detection.
 Loex analyzes files in the current directory to suggest the best commands for each service type.

 ### Frontend Services
 - **React**: `npm start` (detects `react` in package.json)